ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-14

+- Reference to SUIT manifest
+- Clarifications about manifest extensibility
 - Removed security level claim
 - Changed capitalization throughout the document for various terms
 - Eliminated use of DEB acronym for detached EAT bundles